Same-sex marriage in Alaska: Hamby v. Parnell

 On May 12, 2014, five same-sex couples filed a lawsuit in federal district court, challenging the state's same-sex marriage ban.
 The suit named Governor Sean Parnell as the primary defendant.
 The state's brief, filed on June 19, said that the questions the plaintiffs raised were political, not legal.
 It said that under the Tenth Amendment to the U.S. Constitution "Alaska has the right as a sovereign state to define and regulate marriage" and "Alaska voters had a fundamental right to decide the important public policy issue of whether to alter the traditional definition of marriage as between one man and one woman."
 District Court Judge Timothy Burgess heard oral arguments on October 10.

 On October 12, 2014, less than a week after the U.S. Supreme Court declined to review similar cases from the Ninth Circuit Court of Appeals, Latta v.
 Otter and Sevcik v.
 Sandoval, Judge Burgess ruled for the plaintiffs and declared Alaska's statutory and constitutional bans on same-sex marriage unconstitutional.
 He issued an injunction effective immediately.
+He wrote:

 The same day, Governor Parnell announced that he would appeal the ruling and "defend our constitution".
 The head of the state Bureau of Vital Statistics commented: "The license application begins the three-day waiting period before the license can be issued.
 All marriages in Alaska must have the marriage license issued before the ceremony is performed.
 We expect our office will be busy tomorrow [October 13] but we will make every effort to help customers as quickly as possible."
 In Utqiagvik, Magistrate Mary Treiber waived the state's three-day waiting period and married Kristine Hilderbrand and Sarah Ellis on October 13.
 They were the first same-sex couple to marry in Alaska.
+Another couple, Kelly Cahoon and Bernice Oyagak, were married in the same town later that day.
+A couple in Ketchikan, Chad Valadez and Jay Hochberg, also had the waiting period waived and were issued a license that day.